sh4tteredd/nothing-phone-1-tools/README.md

 ## Usage (Windows):

-- download this repository
+- Download this repository

-- run the `download.ps1` script with powershell (Right click on the file > click "Run with Powershell")
+- Run the `download.ps1` script with powershell (Right click on the file > click "Run with Powershell")

 - Now you can proceed with the flash running the `flash_all.bat` file (this will obviously delete all your personal data)